SuiteTea/Style-Guides/style-guide.md

 Each class must be in a file by itself.

-Class brackets go on a new line aligned with the `class` declaration
+Class brackets immediately follow a single space after the class declaration on the same line

-	class SomeClass
+	class SomeClass {
-	{

 	}